naoki-koda/auto-hot-key-script/README.md

 # AutoHotKeyScript
-A script about AutoHotKey Setting.
+A script work on Windows PC about Emacs Keybind with AutoHotKey.